A Sensitive Striver is a high-achiever who is also more sensitive to their emotions, the world, and the behavior of those around them.

 If this resonates with you, then welcome.
 You’re in exactly the right place.

 Your mix of qualities makes you who you are and likely has made you super successful.
 On the one hand, people appreciate your warmth, depth of personality, and overall conscientiousness.
 On the other hand, situations others find relatively easy, such as making decisions and recovering from setbacks, can send you into a downward spiral.

 As a Sensitive Striver, you may sometimes feel demoralized by the high expectations you place on yourself, leading to overthinking minor situations.
 You may also be prone to emotional overwhelm that shows up in the form of tears, panic, or complete withdrawal.

 That’s because when sensitivity and achievement meet, it can be a tricky combination.
 Being highly attuned to your emotions, your environment, and the behavior of others can be the key to success, but it can also lead to overthinking everything and burnout.

-Because they are easily overwhelmed, they often succumb to the stress that is a natural byproduct of their ambition.
-Common workplace situations like getting feedback, giving a presentation, or even deciding what to eat for lunch are more challenging than they are for people who are less sensitive.
+Because they are easily overwhelmed, Sensitive Strivers have a heightened stress response.
+Common workplace situations like getting feedback, giving a presentation, or even deciding what to eat for lunch are more challenging than those for less sensitive people.

 Kelly’s job was killing her spirit.